-To begin with trace the outline of the wooden teaspoon onto construction paper (choose a colour that best matches the outfit of the fairy you have chosen).
+- Trace the outline of the wooden teaspoon onto construction paper (choose a colour that best matches the outfit of the fairy you have chosen).
 The outline is just a guide for getting the size of the clothing right, once you have traced the spoon you can use that outline to draw the fairy outfit as it looks on the cover illustration.
-There are well over 100 books in the series so you won’t be short on choices!
-Miss R chose to create Honey the Sweet Fairy.

-Cut the outfit out and stick it onto the spoon with a glue stick.
-Miss R added a bit of detail to her dress with the sharpies before she stuck it on.
+- Cut the paper outfit out and stick it onto the spoon using a glue stick.
+If you like you can add some detail to the clothing with markers or gel pens.

-Meanwhile, I was making Jasmine the Present Fairy.
-Once the outfit has been glued on, place the spoon over the white card stock and sketch the shape of the wings.
+- Place the spoon over the white card stock and sketch the shape of the wings.
 You only need to sketch one side because you can fold the paper and get a perfectly matching second wing that way.
 Optionally, add some colour to the wings with watercolour paint, pencils or markers.

 - Make the hair.
 Trace the outline of the round part of the spoon onto felt twice.
-Sketch the shape of the front half of the hair (the fringe) and the back of the hair separately so you have two pieces.
-Then glue them onto the spoon with tacky craft glue or fabric glue.
+Sketch the shape of the front half of the hair (the fringe) on one and the back of the hair on the other.

 More Fairy Craft Ideas

-• Create some pretty little fairy crackers (we made them for the fairy party)
+- Create some pretty fairy crackers (we made them for the fairy party)

 - Make a fairy castle from a cardboard box to inspire imaginary play

 - Have you ever made a flying fairy car?
 This craft is totally kid-made!